-My solo trip to Agra had ended on a memorable note.
-I found myself at the Agra Cantt railway station reading Monisha Rajesh’s Around India in 80 Trains.
-My own train to Jodhpur was delayed by 4 hours.
-By midnight, I had boarded the Howrah-Jodhpur express and reached Jodhpur the following morning.
+I was on a solo trip to Agra and Jodhpur, when I found myself at the Agra Cantt railway station reading Monisha Rajesh’s Around India in 80 Trains.
+My own train to Jodhpur was delayed by four hours.
+By midnight, I had boarded the Howrah-Jodhpur Express and reached Jodhpur the following morning.

-One cannot visit Jodhpur and leave without visiting the Mehrangarh fort.
-Mehrangarh is Jodhpur’s identity and the highlight of your Jodhpur holiday.
+One cannot visit Jodhpur and leave without checking the Mehrangarh fort.
+The monumental structure is Jodhpur’s identity and the highlight of your trip.
 Rao Jodha, founder of Jodhpur, built the Mehrangarh fort in 1460.
-The 120 feet gigantic structure stands on a 400 feet cliff making for a jaw dropping view.
+The 120 feet gigantic monument stands on a 400 feet cliff making for a jaw dropping view.
 The entire city of Jodhpur can be viewed from any of the vantage points within the fort.

 Some very interesting exhibits include carpet weights or Mir-e-farsh made from camel bone and paintings using squirrel tail brush.
 A 19th century wine flask, Chuski is designed as a woman wearing a turban, her raised hand designed to pour the wine or opium water.
 I would highly recommend that you opt for an audio guide as it will help you to better appreciate the exhibits at the fort.

 (L) Paintings using Squirrel tail brush; (R) 19th century Chuski or wine flask

 The Sheesh Mahal looks stunning with chunks of glass inlay work and so does the Moti Mahal with intricate gold filigree ceilings.
 The coronation room with its empty dusty throne is witness to the room’s historic past.